SKplanet/sweetsearch/Readme.md

 ## Other examples.

 #### 1. user custom Ajax.
-You can code your own Ajax function as follows:
+SweetSearch component support Ajax(JSONP) executing as default. but, You can write your own Ajax function as follows:

 ```JAVASCRIPT
 	var fnMyAjax = function(sQuery, fnCallback) {